daotl/element-plus-vite-starter/README.md

-# element-plus-vite-template
+# element-plus-vite-starter

-> A template for Vue with TypeScript, Vite and Element Plus used by DAOT projects
+> A starter template for Vue with TypeScript, Vite and Element Plus used by DAOT projects

 ## Technology stack: